-Headphones are special pieces of earphones which are co-joined by a band which is placed over the head.
+Headphones are special pieces of earphones that are co-joined by a band that is placed over the head.
 They are used to channel sounds directly to the ears and used to listen to music or speech.
 The headphones can draw signals from any electronic like radio, computers, tablets, and cellphones.

 How do headphones work?

 A headphone in its simplest form is basically two loudspeakers which are mounted on a strap that is subsequently fitted over your head.
 Inside the speakers are a magnet, diaphragm cone, and coil of wire.

 The loudspeakers convert electrical signals to sound waves.
 They draw in music from the source usually in the form of an alternating current (AC), transmit the same through the connecting cables or via Bluetooth connectivity to the drivers, and finally to the miniature speakers which are found in the headphones.

 Upon receiving the incoming signals, the drivers generate some magnetic fields.
 The fixed magnet in the voice coil attracts and repels the signal from the magnet.
 This creates a back-and-forth movement that oscillates around 20-20,000 times each second.
 As it does so, it alters the air pressure in its front and hence creates audible sounds.